ibm-cloud-docs/discovery-data/domain.md

     If you annotate something, and then change your mind, hover over the selection, and then click `x` to delete it.
 1. Continue selecting examples.

-    After you identify enough examples, {{site.data.keyword.discoveryshort}} shows a list of suggested examples that you can review and confirm are valid examples.
-Choose **Yes** or **No** for each suggestion.
-Click the **Preview document** icon if you want to confirm the example in context.
+    After you identify enough examples, {{site.data.keyword.discoveryshort}} shows a list of suggested examples for you to review and determine to be valid or not valid examples.
+Suggested examples are taken from the field that is configured to be used in search results.
+If the source of result content is configured to be passages, the `text` field is used.
+For more information, see [Changing the result content](/docs/discovery-data?topic=discovery-data-query-results#query-results-content).

+1. Choose **Yes** or **No** for each suggestion.

+    Click the **Preview document** icon if you want to see the example in context before you make a choice.
 1. Continue highlighting examples and validating suggestions until a message is displayed to inform you that you identified enough examples.
 1. Click the **Review examples** tab to review the lists of examples that were identified by you and {{site.data.keyword.discoveryshort}}.
 1. If the examples are correct, click **Save pattern**.
 1. To apply the pattern immediately, choose the collection and field where you want to apply the enrichments from the model, and then click **Apply**.

 If {{site.data.keyword.discoveryshort}} cannot discern a consistent and valid pattern based on the information you provided, the **Save pattern** button is never enabled.
 A pattern might not be created if you provide contradictory examples, for example.
 To start over, click the **Reset** button.
 The documents are returned to their original state and any examples that you identified previously are removed.
 {: note}